-A Data Management for VMware Tanzu Provider may connect to the following third party systems:
+A VMware Data Services Manager Provider may connect to the following third party systems:

 These systems may require TLS-secured connections.
-In such cases, you may require that Data Management for VMware Tanzu access the systems using trusted certificates.
+In such cases, you may require that VMware Data Services Manager access the systems using trusted certificates.

-Data Management for VMware Tanzu automatically copies any Provider certificates to an Agent when the Agent is onboarded.
+VMware Data Services Manager automatically copies any Provider certificates to an Agent when the Agent is onboarded.
 If you want to add a new certificate to the Provider after deployment, you must manually copy these to a Provider VM and the Agent VMs.

 Certificate files are stored in the following file system locations on the Provider VM: